 2. Teaching Yoga: Exploring the teacher-student relationship by Donna Farhi

 This book won’t show you how to perform asana or teach pranayama.
-It’s about the relationship between teacher and student and should be mandatory reading for all Yoga Therapy and Yoga Teacher trainees.
-The yoga industry has been rocked by dozens of scandals in recent years, from sexual abuse to financial mismanagement.
-Nearly every major yoga tradition, including Satyananda, the Krishnamacharya lineage, Yoga in Daily Life, Jivamukti and Anusara, have been devastated by the shocking behaviour of senior figures past and present.
+It’s about the relationship between teacher and student and should be mandatory reading for all yoga teachers and yoga therapists.
+The yoga industry has been rocked by many high profile scandals in recent years, from sexual abuse to financial mismanagement.
+Nearly every major yoga tradition has been devastated by the shocking behaviour of senior figures past and present.
 And still, ethics are hardly touched on in yoga teacher trainings, largely ignored by industry bodies and are seldom taught in a way that demands the deep critical thinking that every yoga teacher should cultivate.
 Donna Farhi covers the critical ethical questions for yoga teachers, from exploring the role of teacher (yes, students sometimes put you on a pedestal and that’s a big responsibility), to appropriate teaching practices (when is a class too big?
 When are adjustments not ok?
 Is it ever ok to sleep with a student?) through to professional conduct (how much should you charge?
 Should you keep confidentiality when a student hints at self harm?
 How do you handle complaints?)
 This book is a reminder that the 8 Limbs of Yoga begin with ethics, not asana.

 3. Yoga for Wellness by Gary Kraftsow